Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 - Hormone Therapy: Used for hormone receptor-positive cancers to block cancer's ability to use hormones for growth.

-- Targeted Therapy: Drugs like HER2 inhibitors specifically target and attack cancer cells without affecting normal cells.
+- Targeted Therapy: Drugs like HER2 inhibitors specifically target HER2 positive breast cancers.

 Types of Breast Cancer